sean-smith/scale-out-computing-on-aws/docs/storage/backend-storage-options.md

 title: Understand backend storage
 ---

-!!! info "SOCA gives you the flexibility to customize your storage backend based on your requirements"
+!!! info "Scale-Out Computing on AWS gives you the flexibility to customize your storage backend based on your requirements"
     - You can customize the root partition size
     - You can provision a local scratch partition
     - You can deploy standard SSD (gp2) or IO Optimized SSD (io1) volumes
-    - SOCA automatically leverages instance store disk(s) as scratch partition when applicable
+    - Scale-Out Computing on AWS automatically leverages instance store disk(s) as scratch partition when applicable
     - In term of performance: Instance Store > EBS SSD IO > EBS SSD Standard > EFS

     [Refer to this link](https://aws.amazon.com/ebs/features/) to learn more about EBS volumes.